 New South Wales (NSW) is the most populated state in Australia, so it’s fitting that it has the most TAFE institutes and campuses in the country.
-Students from all over Australia, and the world, flock to NSW to take advantage of the range of quality courses available.
+Students from all over Australia, and the world flock to NSW to take advantage of the range of quality courses available.
+TAFE NSW is the leading provider of vocational education in Australia, with an overwhelming 500,000 students enrolled every year across the state.
 Students don’t, however, actually have to be in New South Wales to take TAFE courses, as many of the institutes have online courses geared towards people who can’t physically attend classes.

 Here is an overview of what’s available.